Do you feel overwhelmed by jealousy and is it causing problems in your relationship?

 This will help close and heal your wound.

-If you discover your partner’s infidelity:
+d) If you discover your partner’s infidelity:

-Then deal with your emotions.
+Then deal with your emotions

-And make the right decisions.
+but to make the right decisions.

 5. Seek alternative thoughts